 New providers are trained by the Human Rights Advocate on what would be considered elements of a good investigation during the initial onsite provider review.
 This happens between 30-60 days of licensing.
 The Human Rights Advocate also provides ongoing regional training on human rights, to include investigations, for all existing providers.
 Information and training on investigations is available on the DBHDS website.
-A thorough investigation may include the following:
+A thorough investigation may include the following: •Recognize the event (i.e., abuse, neglect) that requires an investigation;

-- •Recognize the event (i.e., abuse, neglect) that requires an investigation; - •Take immediate action to ensure safety of individual(s); - •Complete and document required initial reporting (CHRIS, DSS, Law Enforcement as applicable); - •Collect relevant facts (medical records, case notes, incident reports, photographs, videos, etc.); - •Conduct interviews and collect written statements from everyone involved or knowledgeable of the incident; - •Analyze, inventory, and maintain evidence in accordance with procedures; - •Identify Corrective Action; - •Summarize and report findings along with corrective action plan to DBHDS and individual(s) involved; - •Implement and track any appropriate administrative or clinical care and treatment-related actions in order to prevent future occurrences, when it is determined that a violation has occurred; and - •Decide whether an administrative intervention is necessary (i.e., policy review, continued fact-finding), when it is determined that a violation has not occurred. - c.
-Participant Training and Education.
-Describe how training and/or information is provided to participants (and/or families or legal representatives, as appropriate) concerning protections from abuse, neglect, and exploitation, including how participants (and/or families or legal representatives, as appropriate) can notify appropriate authorities or entities when the participant may have experienced abuse, neglect or exploitation.
+- •Take immediate action to ensure safety of individual(s); - •Complete and document required initial reporting (CHRIS, DSS, Law Enforcement as applicable); - •Collect relevant facts (medical records, case notes, incident reports, photographs, videos, etc.); - •Conduct interviews and collect written statements from everyone involved or knowledgeable of the incident; - •Analyze, inventory, and maintain evidence in accordance with procedures; - •Identify Corrective Action; - •Summarize and report findings along with corrective action plan to DBHDS and individual(s) involved;

+•Implement and track any appropriate administrative or clinical care and treatment-related actions in order to prevent future occurrences, when it is determined that a violation has occurred; and

+•Decide whether an administrative intervention is necessary (i.e., policy review, continued fact-finding), when it is determined that a violation has not occurred.